 Both fertilizer and pesticide are optional, but they’re good to have for extra care once you’ve gotten the hang of your plants.
 Fertilizer acts like vitamins for your plant, providing it a boost in growth.
 You don’t need to use all that much, either—my Maxsea fertilizer guide can help you learn exactly how to use Maxsea on your carnivorous plants.
 On that note, make sure to only use fertilizers or pesticides that can specifically be used for carnivorous plants!
 Known brands include Maxsea for fertilizer, and Starkle G and Bioadvanced 3-in-1.

-Pesticide is a good means to prevent or treat for any pests that might appear.
-I’d personally recommend having it and not needing it than need it and risk your plant dying before the pesticide arrives from an order.
+Pesticide is a good means to prevent or treat any pests that might appear.
+I’d personally recommend having it and not needing it than needing it and risking your plant dying before the pesticide arrives from an order.
 Monthly treatment with pesticides is also preventative.

 I think these were mealybugs, but whatever they were, they’d stopped the growth of these Venus flytraps